 That makes core bond funds such as the Fidelity Investment Grade Bond Fund (FBNDX) attractive buy-and-hold products for retirement planners who, when it comes to their debt exposure, want to hand the reins over to skilled managers.
 And now that the yield curve has normalized, investors looking for fixed income are once again being rewarded for buying bonds a little longer in maturity.

-FBNDX’s five co-managers have built a portfolio of more than 4,600 investment-grade securities spanning numerous debt types, including U.S. Treasuries, corporate bonds, pass-through mortgage-backed securities (MBSes), commercial MBSes, asset-backed securities (ABSes), and other debt.
-The portfolio’s bond maturities range between just a few months and 20 years, though the biggest allocation is to intermediate-term bonds of four to eight years until maturity.
+FBNDX’s five co-managers have built a portfolio of more than 4,670 investment-grade securities spanning numerous debt types, including U.S. Treasuries, corporate bonds, pass-through mortgage-backed securities (MBSes), commercial MBSes, asset-backed securities (ABSes), and other debt.
+The portfolio’s bond maturities range between just a few months and 20 years, though the biggest allocation is to intermediate-term bonds of five to 10 years until maturity.

 Long story short: Fund shareholders are instantly plugged into a widely diversified and well-selected set of fixed-income assets, which generate a decent stream of income, and at a very reasonable cost.
 This makes FBNDX one of the best Fidelity retirement funds to buy.